UnparalleledSmilingMonster/DP-greedy/README.md

-This repository is a fork from Julien Ferry's repo for probabilistic datasets reconstruction from interpretable models.
+This repository is a fork from  repo for probabilistic datasets reconstruction from interpretable models.
 We reuse his Greedy Rule Lists model and propose several Differentially Private versions of this model.
-We use a rarely used framework for Differential Privacy : Smoothed sensitivity.
+We use a rarely used framework for Differential Privacy : Smoothed sensitivity. mettre lien repo et enlever mention repo

 Folder `pycorels` contains a modified version of the `CORELS` algorithm and its Python wrapper (original code available on [GitHub](https://github.com/corels/pycorels)).
 Details of the changes are listed within the directory's README.